-- · FSUBusiness provides all students, but especially those from Western Maryland, access to quality professional education. - FSUBusiness emphasizes excellence in teaching at the undergraduate and master's levels through its small-school environment and direct student focus. - FSUBusiness provides intellectual and professional development to business students through course work, student organizations, research opportunities, and an applied business focus. - FSUBusiness secures inputs from significant constituencies, such as business practitioners and students, regarding their education needs and their view of FSUBusiness quality. - FSUBusiness faculty are involved in research and outreach endeavors, thereby allowing them to enhance their ability to engage in effective teaching and contribute to the body of knowledge in their academic fields, and provide assistance to organizations in the local community.
+- FSUBusiness provides all students, but especially those from Maryland, access to quality professional education. - FSUBusiness emphasizes excellence in teaching at the undergraduate and master's levels through its small class environment and a caring, interactive focus. - FSUBusiness provides intellectual and professional development to business students through coursework, student organizations, research opportunities, and a focus on leadership, core values, and regional engagement. - FSUBusiness secures inputs from significant constituencies, such as business practitioners, alumni, and students, regarding their education needs and their view of FSUBusiness' quality. - FSUBusiness faculty are involved in research and regional engagement endeavors, thereby allowing them to enhance their ability to engage in effective teaching, contribute to the body of knowledge in their academic fields, and provide assistance to organizations in the local community.